 Several legal avenues exist:

-Bullets entering your property without permission is classic trespass.
+Bullets entering your property without permission are classic trespass.
 Victims recover for physical damage, loss of use, and discomfort.
 One case involved a family suing after repeated shootings, securing compensation for reinforced windows and security systems.

 The terror of bullets hitting your home causes severe distress.
 Courts award for therapy, relocation, and lifestyle changes.